 Christmas crack recipe:

 This is one of those super easy recipes that takes no time at all to make!
 The hardest part is waiting for the toffee to cool and harden.
 Promise.

-To start, you’ll want to line a baking sheet with parchment paper and then fill it with a single layer of saltine crackers.
-This should be just about a sleeve of crackers, but you may need a couple extras.
-Seems like packages are getting smaller and smaller these days, so have an extra sleeve on hand just in case.
+Line a baking sheet with parchment paper and then fill it with a single layer of saltine crackers.
+This should be just about a sleeve of crackers, but you may need a couple of extras.

 Very carefully pour that toffee mixture over the crackers.
 Boiling sugar can really burn you, so be careful here.